motibahar/company_website/services.md

 ### Core Services

 #### Micro-SaaS Solutions
 Saavant’s Micro-SaaS tools are nimble, scalable, and built for all users—individuals, creators, and professionals alike.
-Examples include:
-- **Browser Extensions**: Enhance productivity with automated form fillers, web scrapers, or custom ad blockers.
-- **Document Add-Ons**: Boost efficiency with add-ons for real-time data syncing, custom formatting wizards, or template generators (e.g., for Google Docs/Sheets).
-- **Chat Enhancements**: Upgrade teamwork with tools for quick polls, seamless file previews, or automated status updates (e.g., for Slack).
-- **Workspace Boosters**: Supercharge workspaces with features like cross-platform sync, dynamic dashboards, or shortcut builders (e.g., for Notion).

 #### Software Development
 Saavant crafts high-quality, user-focused, future-proof software, from apps to enterprise systems.